 Members will have a chance to wind down after a long semester and enjoy food and beverages that each member contributes.

-For more information on upcoming social events contact the Phi Sigma Social Chair, Emily Harders
+For more information on upcoming social events contact the Phi Sigma Social Chair, Mason Sanford

 Phi Sigma Research Symposium

-The 23rd Annual Phi Sigma Research Symposium will be held on March 24th, 2023 from 8 am to 5pm at the Bloomington-Normal Marriot Hotel & Conference Center.
+The 23rd Annual Phi Sigma Research Symposium was held on March 24th, 2023 from 8 am to 5pm at the Bloomington-Normal Marriot Hotel & Conference Center.

 Dr. Seth Bordenstein from Pennsylvania State University will be the keynote speaker.
 Dr. Bordenstein's seminar is entitled, 'Rules of Symbiotic Life.'